maxh/maxheinritz.com/_posts/2022-08-13-backend-run-mode.md

 A backend application can be instantiated in different ways:

 - Command line interface (CLI)
-- REST server
-- GraphQL server
-- gRPC server
-- Polling
-- Async jobs
+- Server-only instance in production
+- Poller-only instance in production
+- A dev instance that both serves and also polls

 I call these “backend run modes”, and I like to make them a first-class concept with an enum.